Dean85e/portfolio_project1/README.md

- # Little SWIMMERS SWIMMING CLUB
+ # LITTLE SWIMMERS SWIMMING CLUB

         Little Swimmers is a swimming club for kids of ages 2 to 16.
         The club offers fun water activities for kids to learn how to swim and gain crucial confidence